 "I dream of things getting better.
 I'm hoping to open a small shop specialising in wedding shoes.
 It will be difficult, but I still have hope.
-When my father died, I became my family's last master shoemaker; I promised came to the UK in 1992, to work with my friend Jimmy Choo.
+When my father died, I became my family's last master shoemaker; I promised him I wouldn't give up."

+came to the UK in 1992, to work with my friend Jimmy Choo.
 Our families knew each other in Malaysia, and we both trained as master shoemakers.
 My father and grandfather were master shoemakers too.